Welcome to our grammar lesson on how to form the plural of adjectives in Spanish.

 At the end you’ll find a Quiz and an Exercise for practice.

 1. Almost all adjectives ending in a vowel form their plural simply by adding -s:

 - bonito → bonitos

 - alta → altas

-2. But adjectives about nationality ending in í or ú (with an accent mark) add -es:
+2. But adjectives about nationality or ethnicity ending in í or ú (with an accent mark) add -es:

 - marroquí → marroquíes